WeibinMeng/log-anomaly-detection/README.md

 # Awesome Log-based Anomaly Detection
 A list of Papers on log-based anomaly detection.
 Papers of time series anomaly detection are shown in another [repo](https://github.com/zhuyiche/awesome-anomaly-detection/).
 You are welcome to open an issue and pull your requests if you think any paper that is important but not are inclueded in this repo.
-The papers are orgnized in classical method, deep learning method, application and survey.
+The papers are orgnized in log parsing (previous step of anomaly detection), log monitoring (application of log analysis), anomaly detection and survey.